-All are welcome: young & old, regular church goers or not... joing us as we worship and explore our relationship with God and the world around us.
+All are welcome: young & old, regular churchgoers or not... joining us as we worship and explore our relationship with God and the world around us.

 About the Parish

-The Parish of Dunglass was created by a union in 1994 of the three parishes of Cockburnspath, Innerwick and Oldhamstocks.
+The Parish of Dunglass was created in 1994 of the three parishes of Cockburnspath, Innerwick and Oldhamstocks.
 The parish straddles the border of East Lothian and Berwickshire and belongs to the Presbytery of Lothian.

 The Church of Scotland connects with different people and communities throughout Scotland and around the world, spreading the message of the Gospels and the word of God, and playing an important role in people's lives.